ShelterBox: Responding to disasters

 ShelterBox uses tracking systems to monitor weather systems around the globe and anticipate the likely scale of hurricanes and cyclones.
 In addition, an earthquake alert system gives immediate notice of any seismic activity that could result in a humanitarian disaster.
 ShelterBox works with local and international aid agencies and Rotary Clubs worldwide who also relay information when they become aware of an urgent need for shelter.

 With a limit to resources, the charity has developed a framework set of questions to help make decisions on where to respond, ensuring the most vulnerable families are supported.
 Where these response criteria are met, and visa and security conditions permit, a team could be deployed within 48 hours.

 ShelterBox Response Team

 Shelterbox's Response Team (SRTs) consists of operations staff and volunteers based around the world.
 SRTs are highly trained emergency shelter specialists and where Shelterbox's "Response Criteria" have been met, will deploy after disaster to assess, coordinate and distribute aid.

 Funding

 ShelterBox relies on donations: About half of the funds come direct from the UK public, the rest is raised by international affiliates.

 Patrons

-In August 2007, the Duchess of Cornwall became the ShelterBox's President and Royal Patron, following her first introduction to the charity in the previous year.
+In August 2007, the then-Duchess of Cornwall became the ShelterBox's President and Royal Patron, following her first introduction to the charity in the previous year.

 She first met workers for the charity during a visit to the earthquake-hit villages of Pakistan in November 2006, and was so impressed by the charity's innovative disaster relief work that she has supported it ever since.